Nirase/Spelmotordriven-produktutveckling-HT21/docs/GameDesignDocument.md

 <details>
 <summary> Click to expand! </summary>

-Any type of digital asset that you will be using should be placed here.

 ### 9.1 Interface assets <a name="interface-assets"></a>

 ### 9.2 Environments <a name="environments"></a>
-These are references for assets that will be produced/ purchased:
+These are references for assets that will be produced/purchased:

 https://assetstore.unity.com/packages/3d/environments/landscapes/stylized-ice-formations-163302